 The League of Women Voters, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
 Any person 18 or older, male or female, may become a League member.

-What Voters Need to Know about Voter ID Requirements in 2013-2014.
-Download the pdf.
-League gives permission for anyone to copy and distribute this flier so that all voters will know what to expect on election days.

-Not registered yet?
-Download the Voter Registration Information flier.
-The League encourages everyone to vote, and gives permission for the copying of this flier to distribute to potential voters.
-En Espanol Registrarse para votar en NH

-Voter Registration and Voter ID requirements tri-fold brochure.
-Groups and individuals may copy and print this brochure for distribution without further permission.

-Larger print simplified flier with voter registration, voter ID, and absentee voting information.
-Download the pdf: Groups and individuals may copy and print this flier for distribution without further permission.

-What is NH's Executive Council?
-Why is it so important?
-Who is on the Executive Council?
-Download the brochure.

-Upcoming local and state general election dates are also posted here.
-Special elections are posted on our Calendar page.

-Updated | The League of Women Voters, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
-Any person 18 or older, male or female, may become a League member.

 What Voters Need to Know about Voter ID Requirements in 2014/early 2015.
 Download the pdf.
 League gives permission for anyone to copy and distribute this flier so that all voters will know what to expect on election days.

 Not registered yet?
 Download the Voter Registration Information flier.
 The League encourages everyone to vote, and gives permission for the copying of this flier to distribute to potential voters.
 En Espanol Registrarse para votar en NH

 Voter Registration and Voter ID requirements tri-fold brochure.
 Groups and individuals may copy and print this brochure for distribution without further permission.

 Larger print simplified flier with voter registration, voter ID, and absentee voting information.
 Download the pdf: Groups and individuals may copy and print this flier for distribution without further permission.

 What is NH's Executive Council?
 Why is it so important?
 Who is on the Executive Council?
 Download the brochure.

 Upcoming local and state general election dates are also posted here.
 Special elections are posted on our Calendar page.